tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <mark>Even in Harry M Benshoff</mark>'s book, *<mark>Monsters in the Closet</mark>*, which you'll no doubt notice shares a title with [this video's spiritual predecessor](4zPCM14-SCQ.md), <mark>Barker's work remains somewhat marginal</mark>. <mark>Benshoff recognizes *Hellraiser* for some of its *visual* characteristics, but comes to the conclusion that too often the representation of Barker's monster queers seems similar to those produced by right-wing ideologues.</mark>

-<sup>Benshoff's book borrows many theories put forward by Robin Wood in the late 1970s.
-In a series of essays, Wood examine the ways in which horror films reflect</sup> <sup>repression in contemporary society</sup>.
+<mark>Benshoff's book borrows many theories put forward by Robin Wood in the late 1970s.
+In a series of essays, Wood examine the ways in which horror films reflect</mark> <mark>repression in contemporary society</mark>.

 \[Quote on screen]:
 > "This study <mark>attempts to shine a light on the shapes that lurk in the</mark> shadows <mark>, and the way that the introduction of the monster disrupts society.
 According to Wood, the basic formula of the horror film is that 'normality is threatened by the monster'"</mark>